-There has been subsequent support for the process by the Merseyside and Cheshire Palliative and End of Life Strategy group and the Merseyside and Cheshire Trainers group.
+There has been subsequent support for the process by the Merseyside and Cheshire Palliative and End of Life Strategy group and the Merseyside and Cheshire Educational Supervisors group.

-Dr Aruna Hodgson and the Greater Manchester Education Committee who have used this document as the basis for their development within palliative medicine.
+Dr Aruna Hodgson and the Greater Manchester Education Committee who have used this document as the basis for their development of SAS doctors within palliative medicine.